Louis de La Forge

 does one really explain the cause of diarrhoea, for example, by saying that it results either from the fact that the expulsive faculty of the intestines is irritated or that their retentive faculty is weak?
 Is that not the same as saying, in good French, that I know nothing about it?
 (H 217)

-He argued that all appeals to faculties and powers were nothing more than re-descriptions, in general terms, of what needs to be explained.
+He argued that all appeals to faculties and powers were nothing more than re-descriptions of the phenomena that need to be explained.

 In physiology, La Forge supported an alternative Cartesian model of explanation in terms of parts of matter in motion which, when linked together by contact action, form a machine.